 Nicholas Farm Management Area is unique because it contains pitch pine barren habitat, which is a unique and rare forest type in the state.
 Pitch pines have evolved to benefit from forest fires.
 They have thick, fire-resistant bark and their pine cones open more readily when subjected to fire.
 Humans have suppressed fires since settlers first arrived, limiting the pitch pine seeds from releasing and spreading, and allowing white pines to take over the area.
 To help restore this unique habitat, the RIDEM Division of Fish and Wildlife carefully burns sections of the forest, eliminating the white pines which can't tolerate the heat, and making way for new pitch pines to grow.
 Specially trained firefighters set up boundaries and keep a close watch as the fire burns.
 Restoration of pitch pine barren contributes to the conservation of various songbirds, pollinators, and the plant species upon which they rely for survival.
-Burning has also used to restore coastal shrubland habitat on Dutch Island.
+Burning has also used to restore coastal shrubland habitat on Dutch Island, and is being used to restore and maintain habitats around the state.